NAGOYA ELECTRIC WORKS CO., LTD.

 [Supplementary Principle 4.11.1]

-The Company's Board of Directors consists of no more than eight directors (excluding directors who are Audit and Supervisory Committee members) and no more than four Audit and Supervisory Committee members.
+NEW's Board of Directors consists of no more than eight directors (excluding the Directors who are Audit and Supervisory Committee Members) and no more than four Audit and Supervisory Committee Members.

-The directors include executive directors who are well versed in their respective business fields, and outside directors with extensive experience in corporate management and a high level of expertise, such as certified public accountants and lawyers.
-In the process of selection, the balance of the entire Board of Directors is taken into consideration, while giving due consideration to the knowledge and experience of outside directors who are in a supervisory position, so that the Company can achieve sound and sustainable growth while improving the competitiveness of its business.
+The Directors include executive directors who are well versed in their respective business fields, and Outside Directors with extensive experience in corporate management and a high level of expertise, such as certified public accountants and lawyers.
+In the process of selection, the balance of the entire Board of Directors is taken into consideration, while giving due consideration to the knowledge and experience of Outside Directors who are in a supervisory position, so that NEW can achieve sound and sustainable growth while improving the competitiveness of its business.

-A skills matrix is included in the notice of convocation to disclose the combination of skills and other attributes possessed by directors.
+A skills matrix is included in the notice of convocation to disclose the combination of skills and other attributes possessed by the Directors.

-The Company will continue to consider the disclosure of policies and procedures for the appointment of directors.
+NEW will continue to consider the disclosure of policies and procedures for the appointment of Directors.

 [Supplementary Principle 5.2.1]

-The Company does not currently determine a basic policy regarding its business portfolio, but will continue to consider to open its policy and status of business portfolio review in an easy-to-understand manner.
+NEW does not currently determines a basic policy regarding its business portfolio, but will continue to consider to open its policy and status of business portfolio review in an easy-to-understand manner.

 [Principle 1.7 Related Party Transactions]

-The Company requires the Board of Directors meetings to deliberate and resolve transactions with directors, etc. that conflict with the interests of the Company.
-Based on such procedures, the Company has put in place a system to monitor such transactions to ensure that they do not raise concerns that may harm the common interests of the Company and shareholders.
+NEW requires the Board of Directors meetings to deliberate and resolve transactions with Directors, etc. that conflict with NEW's interests.
+Based on such procedures, NEW has put in place a system to monitor such transactions to ensure that they do not raise concerns that may harm common interests of NEW and shareholders.

 [Principle 2.6 Roles of Corporate Pension Funds as Asset Owners]

-The Company has adopted a defined contribution pension plan and a defined benefit corporate pension plan.
+NEW has adopted a defined contribution pension plan and a defined benefit corporate pension plan.
 The employees manage the defined contribution pension plan by themselves.
-For defined benefit corporate pension plans, the Company has assigned appropriate personnel for its management, and continues to develop human resources with appropriate qualifications for operations by attending training sessions to acquire knowledge and to enhance expertise.
+For defined benefit corporate pension plans, NEW has assigned appropriate personnel for its management, and continues to develop human resources with appropriate qualifications for operations by attending training sessions to acquire knowledge and to enhance expertise.

 [Principle 3.1 Full Disclosure]

-(i) The Company discloses its management philosophy and management strategies on the website and in its annual securities reports.
+(i) NEW discloses its management philosophy and management strategies on the website and in its annual securities reports.

-(ii) The Company discloses its basic stance and basic policy on corporate governance in the Corporate Governance Report and in its annual securities reports, etc.
+(ii) NEW discloses its basic stance and basic policy on corporate governance in the Corporate Governance Report and in its annual securities reports, etc.

-(v) The Company discloses explanations of the individual selection and dismissal of senior management and nomination of directors by the Board of Directors in accordance with (iv) above in the Reference Document for the General Meeting of Shareholders.
+(v) NEW discloses explanations of the individual selection and dismissal of senior management and nomination of Directors by the Board of Directors in accordance with (iv) above in the Reference Document for the General Meeting of Shareholders.

 [Principle 3.1.3]

-The products and services the Company provides have a high affinity for solving social issues, and the Company recognizes that addressing climate change is a high-priority issue.
-The Company has set targets for greenhouse gas (GHG) emissions in FY2030 and FY2050 as long-term indicators.
+The products and services that NEW provides have a high affinity for solving social issues, and NEW recognizes that addressing climate change is a high-priority issue.
+NEW has set targets for greenhouse gas (GHG) emissions in FY2030 and FY2050 as long-term indicators.

-Regarding human capital, the Company has positioned the advancement of women and the inclusion of diverse work styles as one of its important themes, and is working to improve career development and the working environment by setting targets for the following indicators by FY2030.
+Regarding human capital, NEW has positioned the advancement of women and the inclusion of diverse work styles as one of its important themes, and is working to improve career development and the working environment by setting targets for the following indicators by FY2030.

 Percentage of female managers ...
 3.5% or more